 Step 1 - Find your RSS feed

-Your Squarespace site's RSS feed is formatted like this:
+If your site has a custom domain, your RSS feed is formatted like this:

-In this format, you'll need your site name (the first part of your built-in domain) and the URL for your Blog Page.
+For this feed, you'll replace pageURL with the page slug for your Blog Page.
 To learn more, visit Finding your RSS feed URL.

-Step 2 - Add your RSS feed to MailChimp
+Step 2 - Add your RSS feed to Mailchimp

-- Click Share blog updates.
+- Click the Automated tab, then click Share blog updates.

 - Click Begin.

 - In the RSS Feed URL field, enter your feed's URL and select when you'd like your campaign to send.
 Ensure that you enter your own site's RSS feed URL, and not the example shown here.

 - Check Resize RSS feed images to fit template if you want Mailchimp to resize your post images to fit the email.
 Note that this won't work for videos or when someone opens the email in Outlook.